wang264/book-notes/effective_cpp/EffectiveCpp_Chapter1.md

         std::size_t CTextBlock::length() const
         {
             if (!lengthIsValid)
-            {   // the data memeber not can be modified, even in a const member function. textLength = std::strlen(pText);
+            {   // the data memeber now can be modified, even in a const member function. textLength = std::strlen(pText);
                 lengthIsValid = true;
             }